RENCI-NRIG/CICI-SAFE/readme.txt

 ---------------SAFE-SDX-----------------------------
 To run the demo for SDX, you need to run a safe server first, and then run the ahab controller to start the sdx service

-[1] run safe-server
+[1] run riak-server
   Deploy a riak server [you can use our riakserver directly 152.3.145.36:8098], or you can deploy a Riak server in Docker container
   $sudo docker pull yaoyj11/riakimg
   $sudo docker run -i -t  -d -p 2122:2122 -p 8098:8098 -p 8087:8087 -h riakserver --name riakserver yaoyj11/riakimg Start riak service
-  $sudo docker exec -it riak sudo riak start
+  $sudo docker exec -it riakserver sudo riak start
-  $sudo docker exec -it riak sudo riak-admin bucket-type activate  safesets
+  $sudo docker exec -it riakserver sudo riak-admin bucket-type activate  safesets
-  $sudo docker exec -it riak sudo riak-admin bucket-type update safesets '{"props":{"allow_mult":false}}'
+  $sudo docker exec -it riakserver sudo riak-admin bucket-type update safesets '{"props":{"allow_mult":false}}'

 [2] SDX service , SAFE_SDX directory